The Agony of Headaches and a Quick, Painless Solution

 - Accompanied by confusion, fever, stiffness in the neck, or sensory changes

-- Tension headaches: These headaches can either be episodic or chronic.
+- Tension headaches: These head pains can either be episodic or chronic.
 Episodic attacks last for a few hours or can go on for a few days.
 Chronic attacks happen for 15 days out of a month, ongoing for at least 3 months.

 - Migraines: Actually a neurological condition, the main symptom is throbbing and pounding head pain typically on one side only.
 Accompanied by visual disturbances, nausea and vomiting, light, sound, and odor sensitivity, and dizziness.
 It can last for a few hours or 2 to 3 days.

-- Rebound headaches: These headaches come from the overuse of medication to care for headaches.
+- Rebound headaches: These headaches come from the overuse of medication to care for head pain.
 They often begin early in the day and continue throughout the day.
 They will respond favorably to pain medication but become much worse when the medication wears off.

 Relief for Headaches That Works